 A lathe machine is a tool used by jewelers and metalworkers to shape metal, wood, or plastic.
 A lathe consists of a motor that drives a chuck holding the material to be shaped.
 It is similar in operation to a drill press but with the ability to rotate the workpiece.

-Having a hand drill is pretty significant in jewelry making.
-It is used to drill holes in metal and other materials.
-This allows you to add things like jump rings, clasps and other components to your jewelry designs.
+Having a hand drill is pretty significant in jewelry-making.
+It is used to drill holes in metal, wood, glass and other materials.
+This allows you to add things like jump rings, clasps, and other components to your designs.

 Hand drills can be electrical, battery-powered or hand-powered (work by spinning it around with your hand).
 The most common materials that people use the first two drills on are metal, glass and wood.
 This is because they require more power and speed when it comes to drilling different shapes and sizes of holes.